These are the families we support at this time:

 Sebastién and Grace Allou are engaged with CAPRO Ministries in Ivory Coast, where it is known as Action Missionnaire Interafricaine (AMI).
 AMI-CAPRO aims to reach the unreached people with the Gospel of Jesus Christ.
 The Allous have been in full-time mission work since 2003.
 They are currently assigned to Bouake, where they are involved in mobilization of churches for mission through discipleship training programs, seminars and conferences; evangelization in collaboration with the churches in the villages; research to identify places without the Gospel and supervising the church-planting work of AMI-CAPRO in the Northeast of the country.
 Their team consists of two couples and two single missionaries.

 CAPRO Togo team currently consists of Komi and Dorcas Badibarou, Sunday and Prisca Lawani, Samuel and Innocente Pakou, Timothee and Justine N’Bina, Elie and Esther Tchindou, Nafissa Djibo, Jonas Aboum, Abla Fombo, Komlan Tcharie, Vivian Signan, and Augustine Apedo.
-Missionary Freedom (Fred) Muvukor and his wife Adejoke are the current National Coordinators of CAPRO Togo.
+Missionary Jean Marie Gnagna and his wife Catherine are the current national leaders.

 The Soper Family, Bogota, Colombia